ankurkohli007/Photogrammetry-and-3D-Model-Reconstruction_Virtual-Reality-for-Robotics/README.md

 *Note:* Source of above picture is from [The Ultimate Guide to 3D Reconstruction with Photogrammetry](https://towardsdatascience.com/the-ultimate-guide-to-3d-reconstruction-with-photogrammetry-56155516ddc4)

+**3D Data Acquisition:** 3D data acquisition refers to the process of capturing information about the threedimensional shape, surface, and/or appearance of an object or scene using specialized equipment or techniques.
+This can be done using a variety of methods, such as structured light, laser scanning, photogrammetry, and computer vision, among others.
+The captured data can then be used for a variety of purposes, such as computer graphics, scientific visualization, measurement, and inspection.

+**3D Data Processing:** 3D data processing refers to the process of using computer software to analyze and manipulate 3D data captured by a reality capture device, such as a laser scanner or photogrammetry camera.
+This can include tasks such as cleaning and filtering the data, aligning and merging multiple scans or images, and creating a 3D model or point cloud of the captured environment.
+The resulting 3D data can be used for a variety of purposes, including building and construction, asset management, heritage preservation, and more.

 ### Reference Links ###

 1. Learn about https://www.capturingreality.com/realitycapture with tutorials in https://dev.epicgames.com/community/learning?application=capturing_reality  and News